 Subproject 3: Chemistry of the Jade Bay

-Heavy metals in sediments of the Jade Bay and the Inner Jade
+Heavy metals in the water column of the Jade Bay

 Prof. Hans-Jürgen Brumsack